Tokyo Olympic head shoots down comments about delaying games

-TOKYO (AP) — The president of the Tokyo Olympic organizing committee said Wednesday he has received an apology from a board member who said the 2020 Games should be delayed a year to two because of the coronavirus.
+TOKYO (AP) — The president of the Tokyo Olympic organizing committee said Wednesday he has received an apology from an executive board member who said the 2020 Games should be delayed a year to two because of the coronavirus.

-Yoshiro Mori called a news conference at committee headquarters to shoot down the comments.
+Yoshiro Mori called a quick news conference at committee headquarters to shoot down the comments.

 “There is no plan now to change our plans,” Mori said, speaking in Japanese.